AdobeDocs/experience-manager-65.pt-BR/help/assets/configure-aem-assets-with-brand-portal.md

    ![](assets/delete-mac-user.png)

-Agora você pode [criar a configuração](#configure-new-integration-65) por meio do Adobe Developer Console na sua instância de autor do AEM 6.5.
+Agora é possível [criar a configuração](#configure-new-integration-65) por meio do Console do desenvolvedor do Adobe na instância do autor do AEM 6.5.